Lighting and Rendering

 • cycle through step 7 and 8 several times iteratively crafting the shot making sure to stay within the required composition and shot notes/brief.

-In this photograph of a large open studio space, we can see several of the above light categories represented.
+In this photograph of a large open studio space, you can see several of the above light categories represented.

 [ADD IMAGE'S ALT TEXT]